hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, Spring 2017

 ## News
-- May 15: Added link for the [integration platform][integrationplatform], thanks Eddie!
+- May 15: Added link for the [integration platform][integration-platform], thanks Eddie!
 - Apr 21: The final presentation will be held in [Visual Arena][VAMap], more details next week during supervision
 - Apr 18: We meet in Open Arena in Navet for tomorrow's supervision, the [reception][LHMap] can give you detailed directions
 - Apr 03: The SoS slack channel is found at https://portcdm-dat255.slack.com/signup